Zen as a fraud

 "Being practical and directly to the point, Zen never wastes time or words in explanation" - page 48

-Silence is not a manifestation of wisdom or profundity, it is an expression of being a fraud:
+Refusing to answer a question is not a manifestation of wisdom or profundity, it is an expression of being a fraud:

 "The monks wanted their master Hyakujo to give a lecture on Zen.